 Karen dedicated herself to the education of herbalism within nursing and seeks to bridge the gap between the two.

-Karen Bond holds a Masters in Public Health (MPH) with a focus on clinical research, a Bachelor of Arts in Education (BA), is a licensed registered nurse (BSN), an Advanced Clinical Herbalist, Registered Herbalist RH (AHG), a Registered Integrative Ayurvedic Doctor (R.E.I.D.), a Licensed Massage Therapist (LMT), and Low-Level Laser Light Therapist (LLLT).
+Karen Bond holds a Masters's in Public Health (MPH) with a focus on clinical research, a Bachelor of Arts in Education (BA), is a licensed registered nurse (BSN), an Advanced Clinical Herbalist, a Registered Herbalist RH (AHG), a Registered Integrative Ayurvedic Doctor (R.E.I.D.), a Licensed Massage Therapist (LMT), and a Low-Level Laser Light Therapist (LLLT).

 She is a member of the American Holistic Nurses Association, the American Herbalist Guild, and the Association of Ayurvedic Professionals of North America.